 Spoiler alert: it’s not pretty.

-“It’s important to look at this in the context of where we were before the pandemic hit,” says Gilmer.
-“Our big initial focus was ensuring we could get all the folks we’re working with who have been cut off or denied income assistance an income as this sets in.
+“It’s important to look at this in the context of where we were before the pandemic hit,” says Gilmer. “[RAPM’s] initial focus was ensuring we could get all the folks we’re working with who have been cut off or denied income assistance an income as this sets in.

 “We’re very concerned about people being made homeless during a pandemic.”

-Gilmer does have measured, reserved praise for the Province’s initial responses to COVID-19.
+Gilmer does have measured, reserved praise for the Province’s initial COVID-19 response.

 Flowers From Turds